Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 \subsection{Arational trees}

-Arational trees were first introduced by Reynolds \cite{Rey} as a free group analogue of arational measured foliations on surfaces.
-A tree $T\in\partial\calo(F_N,\calf)$ is \emph{arational} if no proper $(F_N,\calf)$-free factor acts elliptically on $T$, and for every proper $(F_N,\calf)$-free factor $A$, the $A$-action on its minimal subtree $T_A$ is a Grushko $(A,\calf_{|A})$-tree.
+Arational trees were first introduced by Reynolds \cite{Rey} as a free group analogue of arational measured foliations on surfaces; see \cite{Hor} for the version relative to a free factor system needed here.
+A tree $T\in\partial\calo(F_N,\calf)$ is \emph{arational} if for every proper $(F_N,\calf)$-free factor $A$, $A$ is not elliptic in $T$ and the $A$-action on its minimal subtree $T_A$ is a Grushko $(A,\calf_{|A})$-tree.

+In any arational $(F_N,\calf)$-tree, $F_N$ orbits are dense (see \cite[Lemma~4.9]{Hor}).
+Therefore, in an arational $(F_N,\calf)$-tree, the stabilizer of any non-degenerate segment is trivial (see e.g.\ \cite[Proposition~5.17]{Hor1}).
+In fact, arational $(F_N,\calf)$-trees are always mixing \cite[Lemma~4.9]{Hor}.

+In the following lemma, we record a basic fact on arational trees mentioned in the paragraph following \cite[Definition 12.2]{GH1}, relying on \cite[Lemma~4.6]{Hor}.